 Neither 'couvrent' nor 'gelten' have the same imperative as is arguably present in the English 'shall cover'.

 Further, as a matter of policy it may seem obviously preferable that a tactic manifestly aimed at avoiding the jurisdiction of the UPC should be capable of being met with a response that neutralises that tactic.
 However, the consequences of such an approach are not necessarily desirable.
 For example, by the same logic, a patentee could start proceedings as follows:

-- German district court proceedings benefitting from the German bifurcated procedure to avoid any immediate consideration of validity; and, crucially, together with any or all of the above; and
+- German district court proceedings benefiting from the German bifurcated procedure to avoid any immediate consideration of validity; and, crucially, together with any or all of the above; or

 - UPC proceedings for all other states, taking the benefit of the centralised procedure.